google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 All of these points are especially important in mobile contexts, where bandwidth and latency are at a premium, and the user's patience is likely to be limited.

-{% include modules/remember.liquid title="Remember" list=page.remember.multiple-formats %}

-Not including a type attribute can affect performance when there are multiple sources with unsupported types: using your mobile browser developer tools, compare network activity {% link_sample _code/video-main.html %}with type attributes{% endlink_sample %} and {% link_sample _code/notype.html %}without type attributes{% endlink_sample %}.
+Not including a type attribute can affect performance when there are multiple sources with unsupported types.

+Using your mobile browser
+developer tools, compare network activity {% link_sample _code/video-main.html %}with type attributes{% endlink_sample %} and {% link_sample _code/notype.html %}without type attributes{% endlink_sample %}.
-**Remember:** [Ensure your server reports the right MIME type](//developer.mozilla.org/en/docs/Properly_Configuring_Server_MIME_Types); otherwise video source type checks won't work.
-You can check the response headers in your browsers developer tools.
+Also check the response headers in your browser developer tools to [ensure your server reports the right MIME type](//developer.mozilla.org/en/docs/Properly_Configuring_Server_MIME_Types);
+otherwise video source type checks won't work.

 ### Specify a start and end time